 The initiative also includes collaboration in neonatology, caring for the smallest, sickest, and youngest preterm infants.
 Supporting the two most advanced neonatal intensive care units (NICU) in New Hampshire, Elliot Hospital and Dartmouth Health Children’s are creating a system to offer coordinated, comprehensive care across the region.
 The Elliot offers the only level III NICU in southern New Hampshire, providing 32 specialized beds to patients in the state, while Children’s Hospital at Dartmouth Hitchcock Medical Center (CHaD) hosts Dartmouth Health Children’s intensive care nursery (ICN), a highly specialized 30-bed level IV NICU serving all of New Hampshire and much of Vermont.
 Through this collaboration, CHaD’s ICN and the Elliot’s NICU will align approaches to care and pool outcomes data to enable families to receive the highest quality care as close to home as possible within New Hampshire.
 The Elliot will also have access to the full suite of pediatric subspecialty expertise at Dartmouth Health Children’s.

-“We are excited about working collaboratively with the maternal & child health teams at Elliot Hospital.
+“We are excited about working collaboratively with the maternal and child health teams at Elliot Hospital.
 We know this is the right move for our patients, who deserve world-class care in their community.
 We have long partnered with The Elliot in many clinical areas, and this initiative builds upon our existing collaboration,” said Maria D. Padin, MD, chief medical officer for Dartmouth Hitchcock Clinics Southern Region.

 About Dartmouth Health

-Dartmouth Health, New Hampshire’s only academic health system and the state’s largest private employer, serves patients across northern New England.
-Dartmouth Health provides access to more than 2,000 providers in almost every area of medicine, delivering care at its flagship hospital, Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, NH, as well as across its wide network of hospitals, clinics and care facilities.
-DHMC is consistently named the #1 hospital in New Hampshire by U.S. News & World Report, and is recognized for high performance in numerous clinical specialties and procedures.
-Dartmouth Health includes Dartmouth Cancer Center, one of only 57 National Cancer Institute-designated Comprehensive Cancer Centers in the nation, and the only such center in northern New England; Dartmouth Health Children’s, which includes the state’s only children’s hospital and multiple locations around the region; member hospitals in Lebanon, Keene, Claremont and New London, NH, and Windsor and Bennington, VT; Visiting Nurse and Hospice for Vermont and New Hampshire; and more than 24 clinics that provide ambulatory and specialty services across New Hampshire and Vermont.
-Through its historical partnership with Dartmouth and the Geisel School of Medicine, Dartmouth Health trains nearly 400 medical residents and fellows annually, and performs cutting-edge research and clinical trials recognized across the globe with Geisel and the White River Junction VA Medical Center in White River Junction, VT.
-Dartmouth Health and its more than 13,000 employees are deeply committed to serving the healthcare needs of everyone in our communities, and to providing each of our patients with exceptional, personal care.
+Dartmouth Health, New Hampshire’s only academic health system and largest private employer, serves patients across New England.
+Dartmouth Health provides access to more than 2,300 providers in nearly every area of medicine, delivering care at its flagship hospital, Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, NH.
+Its network of hospitals, outpatient centers, clinics and home care facilities, spans a broad geographical area.
+Year after year, DHMC is named the #1 hospital in New Hampshire by U.S. News & World Report, and is consistently recognized for high performance in numerous clinical specialties and procedures.
+Dartmouth Health includes Dartmouth Cancer Center, northern New England’s only National Cancer Institute-designated Comprehensive Cancer Centers and one of less than than 60 total nationally; Dartmouth Health Children’s, which includes the state’s only children’s hospital (Children’s Hospital at DHMC/CHaD) and more than 20 locations around the region; eight member hospitals in Lebanon, Keene, Claremont, Hampstead, and New London, NH, and Windsor and Bennington, VT; Dartmouth Health Home Care; Dartmouth Health Connected Care Center for Telehealth, serving patients as far away as Texas; and more than 30 primary and multi-specialty clinics across New Hampshire and Vermont.
+Through its partnership with Dartmouth College, Dartmouth’s Geisel School of Medicine and the White River Junction VA Medical Center, Dartmouth Health trains nearly 400 medical residents and fellows annually and performs cutting-edge research and clinical trials with international impact.
+Dartmouth Health and its more than 16,000 employees are committed to serving the healthcare needs of everyone in the communities it serves and to providing every patient with exceptional, state-of-the-art, personalized care.
+Learn more at dartmouth-health.org.